hashicorp/terraform/website/docs/internals/archiving.html.md

 # Archiving Providers

 As contributors' circumstances change, development on a community-maintained Terraform provider can slow.
-When this happens, HashiCorp may use Github's "archiving" feature on the provider's repository, to clearly signal the provider's status to users.
+When this happens, HashiCorp may use GitHub's "archiving" feature on the provider's repository, to clearly signal the provider's status to users.

 What does archiving mean?